tanc7/ArmsCommander-TestBed/README.md

 Also 2x Antennas exceeding 13 dbi, each.
 	a.
 One is a SimpleWiFi 2.4Ghz Parabolic Dish Antenna with a rating of 24 dbi
 	b.
 Another is a cheap TrendNet Panel I got from Fry's rated at 14dbi.
-It is still useful because it allows the signal to be projected in a 30-degree wide "cone", which is more suitable for Rogue Access Points.
+It is still useful because it allows the signal to be projected in a 30-degree wide "cone", which is more suitable for Rogue Access Points. *\

+# Company dragged into a cybersecurity incident.
+Handled.

 Earlier this month, my website has suffered a major network attack caused by a brute-forcing botnet (of approximately 1,868 bots) that nearly killed my servers.
 As a response, I constructed a automatic snort alert log parser and autobanner, as well as custom configurations for Intrusion Prevention and Detection Systems for VPS-hosted websites.